z0ccc/LocateJS/README.md

 ## About

-LocateJS predicts your location by analysing your connection and system data.
+LocateJS predicts your location by analyzing your connection and system data.
 This scan allows you to understand how your location can be pinpointed even while using a vpn, location spoofer or private mode.

 Accuracy of the location prediction depends on how much authentic info your computer is exposing.
 LocateJS will not be able to detect your location 100% of the time.